OpenResourceManager/core/re-write-log.md

 ### Features
 * JWT Auth with Username/Password login (no more api keys!)
-* API Manager front end
+* API Manager front end using [rappasoft/laravel-5-boilerplate](https://github.com/rappasoft/laravel-5-boilerplate).
     * API user's can reset password and view request metrics.
 * Broadcasting model events through Redis to event server.
 The event server will take care of 3rd party integrations like LDAP, Google, & WebHooks.
 * Combined various routes.
 Example there is now only one route to delete a model.
 You can supply a code/identifier/username/id and it will be deleted.
 The same idea applies to model assignments.